2022 International Bridge Building Contest Rules

 These rules have been developed by the International Bridge Building

-to be held on Saturday, May 9 in Chicago, Illinois, USA.
+to be held on Saturday, May 7 in Covington Township, Pennsylvania, USA.

-If you have a question that is not answered by our
+If you have a question about the contest that is not answered by our

 In order to receive official wood and participate in this contest,